How To Negotiate Upfront Payments

-Ensure To Present Yourself Professionally
+Present Yourself Professionally

-Respond promptly and clearly explain how they can benefit from your services.
-Your goal should be to show them why they can count on you.
+When you communicate with a potential client via phone or email, it’s your job to reinforce your professionalism.
+Respond promptly and explain how they can benefit from your services.
+Your goal should be to convey why you’re the best provider.
 A professional presentation may be all it takes to convince them to pay upfront.

-Realize Your Worth, And The Worth Of Your Product Or Service
+Know The Worth Of Your Product Or Service